lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 && chown -R www-data:www-data bootstrap/cache \
 && chown -R www-data:www-data storage
 ```
-view the app
+Click the Run button.
+Give it a few minutes for composer to finish.

-Now you've done your initial setup and deploy of your live app.
+Once its complete click the View link in the top left to see your app live.

-Next lets setup webhooks to automatically trigger future deploys.
+Now that the intial setup is looking good lets configure a webhook to automatically deploy updates.

 ### setup webhook deploys
 navigate to https://www.lamp.io/api